supertuxkart/stk-website/wiki_untranslated/Making_Tracks:_Notes.md

 This guide contains three pages dedicated to gameplay concepts.
 You should take your time to read them, applying the lessons given there carefully as you craft your track.

-* [Gameplay basics](Making_Tracks:_Gameplay_Basics) covers core concepts that should be taken into account for every track.
+* [Gameplay fundamentals](Making_Tracks:_Gameplay_Fundamentals) covers core concepts that should be taken into account for every track.
 They are crucial to make it enjoyable and give it high replayability.
 * [Advanced gameplay design](Making_Tracks:_Advanced_Gameplay_Design) covers the concepts that are optional.
 Nonetheless, for a track to be great, it should likely apply at least some of the ideas presented there.
 * [Placing items](Making_Tracks:_Placing_Items) covers adding things such as gift boxes and nitro cans to your track.
 Changing the location of items takes very little time, so while you may want to use some simple placements early on, it is best to wait until the rest of the gameplay elements are finalized before optimizing item placement.